 Undertaking Stage Two searches for a previously identified project often results in information about a new project that was not identified during Stage One.
 When this occurs, we recommend returning to Factiva and searching for additional information regarding these "snowballed" projects.
 New projects should receive Stage Two search treatment in both Factiva and Google (as well as the relevant donor search engine).

-v.
+AidData Open Data for International Development v.
 Data Quality Assurance

-As previously discussed, MBDC has several flaws related to the imprecision of media reporting and human error.
+As previously discussed, this methodology faces several shortcomings related to the imprecision of media reporting and human error.
 Data quality assurance exercises can help identify and correct errors.
-Below is a discussion of the methods employed by AidData to help correct deficiencies during the MBDC China pilot.
+This section provides a discussion of the methods employed by AidData to help correct deficiencies during the initial "Chinese Development Finance to Africa" pilot.

 AidData staff performed rigorous data quality assurance exercises following the conclusion of Stage Two searching.
 For the purposes of our pilot study of Chinese official finance to Africa from 2000 to 2011, all official and unofficial projects with reported financial commitments greater than or equal to \$1 billion USD were reviewed for accuracy and missing information, either by a program manager or a research assistant who did not perform the Stage One or Stage Two searches for a given record.
 In this sense, billion-dollar project records were examined by three individuals: one at each stage of data collection, and a third-party reviewer.
-All records greater than \$5 billion USD were reviewed for accuracy and missing information by a program manager.29 Project records initially marked as "suspicious" during the Stage Two searches were re-examined by a program manager or a third research assistant and updated as needed.
+All records greater than \$5 billion USD were reviewed for accuracy and missing information by a program manager.28 Project records initially marked as "suspicious" during the Stage Two searches were re-examined by a program manager or a third research assistant and updated as needed.